Others will say that participants are just closing the door to chill and have fun, playing around with the stupid ideas they have.

 When the brainstorming session is coming, you must accept that everybody can have THE idea.
 The goal of the creative director is to detect it and let it grow.
 There’s no place for arrogance or ego.
 It’s a team effort.

 Once you have the brief nailed down, it’s time to unleash your brains and let the ideas flow.
+Get more information about lightning link casino.
 Most products remind you of things, so you can take a story from your childhood or be inspired by a movie, a song, a book or even a joke.

 Vocalising even a bizarre thought is often the first step towards a solid creative idea, so you must feel free to say the stupidest things out loud.